EduhG/koko-devops/README.md

 Finally the app is deployed in a kubernetes cluster that id fully configured by the CI/CD pipeline.

+## Monitoring
+To quickly understand whats going on in production, we have intergrated `Elastic Search`, `Logstash` and `Kibana` with `Filebeat`.
+Filebeat enables us to aggregate all logs from the running containers and send them to logstash.

+We've used kibana to visualize the logs and to quickly monitor for timeout errors.

+To view the Kibana Dashboard head over to `http://MASTER_SERVER_IP:30560/`

 ## Improvements

 Implement monitoring and alerts.
 This can be done using `Prometheus`.

 Increase the number of node in the cluster.
 This will make the entire process automated as the user wont need to ssh into the master node to mark it as tainted.

 Lastly, configuring jenkins can be quite tedious, I can probably make this easier(account setup and plugin installation) by using docker and a custom jenkins build.
+We can also automate some aspects using `JCasC`